Fixing faulty cold thermostatic radiator valve

 Thermostatic valve turned off

 Another reason for a radiator not working is that it’s full of air and needs bleeding.
 A sure sign it needs bleeding is when the radiator is cold at the top.
-You must bleed the radiator with a bleed key or flat screwdriver to fix this and then repressurise the boiler.
+You must bleed the radiator with a bleed key or screwdriver to fix this and then repressurise the boiler.
 If the radiator is not getting hot after bleeding then this means it’s another problem causing the radiator to not get hot.

 Bleeding a radiator with towel under